latenitefilms/TransferToolbox/docs/how-to-use.md

 - The **Flow** transition does work correctly between Mac and iPad, however, interestingly, the rendering results can be visually different between platforms.
 Mac seems better quality than iPad.

 If you find any other issues or limitations, [please let us know](https://transfertoolbox.io/support/).

 ---

+## Custom Fonts

+Whilst it's possible to install Custom fonts on your iPad using an app such as [Fontcase](https://apps.apple.com/au/app/fontcase-manage-your-type/id1205074470){target="_blank"}, and these fonts will appear in apps such as Pages and Numbers, they do **not** however appear in Final Cut Pro (for iPad).

+You can also install fonts via apps that contain fonts, [via the App Store](https://support.apple.com/en-au/guide/ipad/ipad952422ba/ipados){target="_blank"}, however, these also don't appear in Final Cut Pro (for iPad).

+It seems that Final Cut Pro (for iPad) only lists a very strict set of built-in fonts.

+We have submitted a feature request to Apple, as [explained on FCP Cafe](https://github.com/CommandPost/FCPCafe/issues/200){target="_blank"}.

+---